Handbooks

 Rehabilitation basics

 Developed with leading experts in bat rehabilitation, BCT's Bat Care Guidelines are a standard reference for volunteers and veterinary professionals around the UK.
 The electronic copy is free for everyone to download.
-UK Bat Care Network members also receive a free hard copy when they join, and additional free copies for any training courses they run.
+UK Bat Care Network members can request a free hard copy when they join, and additional free copies for any training courses they run.

 If you're not a Network member but would like a hard copy of the Guidelines, please email batcare@bats.org.uk.
 We ask that you make a donation of at least £5 to the National Bat Helpline's bat care service to cover costs and help us continue providing advice.